 Side Hustlers are Eligible to Apply for Business Credit Cards

-That’s right, you may qualify even if you are just at the initial stages of your business!
+That’s right; you may qualify even if you are just in the initial stages of your business!

-Simply put, your side hustle does not need to be entirely off the ground yet – you can also qualify while in the process of conceptualizing it.
+Simply put, your side hustle does not need to be entirely off the ground yet—you can also qualify while conceptualizing it.

 Broadly speaking, though, having an existing side hustle, regardless of income, fundamentally makes you a more qualified candidate, but it is not a requirement.
 Hence, any start-up is eligible.